 How is this different than a viatical settlement?
 Viatical settlements are exclusively for people who are terminally ill.

 What are the income tax ramifications ?
-There are factors to consider and each situation is unique.
+There are income tax consideration for some people but each situation is unique.
 Of course, income taxes will not exceed the lump-sum you receive, if taxes are due.

-To help you with the possible sale of your policy, we offer a complimentary consultation by phone.
-Please email or fill out the contact form on this page and we will contact you shortly.
-You can call us directly at 561-869-4500.
+To help people with the possible sale of your policy, we offer a complimentary consultation by phone.
+Please call us or fill out the contact form on this page and we will contact you shortly.
+You can call us directly at 561-771-4647.

 Also published on Medium.